DorianGrayPicture/yandex_ml_trainings_season_3/README.md

     - Homework: Neural Net overfitting and Normalization
 5. **Tabular Data**
     - Homework: Train a Regression Model on tabular dataset
+6. **Reconstruction CNN filters**
+    - Homework: Train a CNN to reconstruct a filter

 ## 🛠️ Technologies Used
 - Python, OpenCV, PyTorch